Tyler-Oliveira/Xallet/README.md

 Blockchain made value programmable.

-Xallet is an experiment in combining all three.
+𝕏ALLET is an experiment in combining all three.

 ```text
 INFORMATION